Antonwiklund/2dv610---Software-Testing/GameOfCraps/src/ReadMe.txt

-Game of Craps

 Classes:

 Players class =
 #create object for each player that is going to join.
-Insert players into array.
-Make sure array can be bufferoverflowed.
-#add details for players - can't play unless can identify.
+#add output related to when players receives awards.
+#playerCurrentResult().

 JustForFun class =
 #Provide functionality for croupier to hack the game.
 The croupier pre-sets the values the dice's will get.